 - 3 shallots, finely chopped

-- 6 garlic cloves, crushed to a paste with 1 teaspoon sea salt
+- 4 to 6 garlic cloves, crushed to a paste with 1 teaspoon sea salt

 - 4 large basil or rosemary sprigs

 - 2 teaspoons brown sugar, (optional)

 - Plop the tomatoes into a large pot or Dutch oven and add the water.
 Dampen a large piece of crumpled parchment paper with cold water, open it, and place it directly on the tomatoes.
 Cover the pot and cook over very low heat for 30 minutes, shaking the pot occasionally to keep the tomatoes from sticking to the bottom.